sbatururimi/Car-Behavioral-Cloning/writeup.md

 - by adding noising technics and playing with the shadow augmentation
 - by driving on this second track for generalization

 We could finally tune the model with dropout to prevent any potential overfit.
 What is also quite interesting is that training on g2.2xlarge(GPU) Amazon instance was notmuch faster when using generators to create training and validation samples.
 The reason is apparently due to the augmentation preformedin the CPU and we could rather use tensorflow API in order to augment the dataset on the GPU.
+We can also try tensorflow tfrecords storing images in a queue.